nibir30/unisearch_test/README.md

 ## Overview

+Flutter sdk supported version: From 2.16.2, less than 3.0.0 If modified any model, run on terminal "flutter packages pub run build_runner build --delete-conflicting-outputs" at directory "uniSearch_Test\unisearch_test"

-The objective of this project is to fetch data, search and autocomplete text from the search from a public API which provides a huge amount of data.
+The objective of this project is to fetch data, search and autocomplete text from the search-query from a public API which provides a huge amount of data.

 ## Features